thoughtspot/thoughtspot.github.io/_admin/data-security/row-level-security.md

 ## Examples of RLS rules

-An RLS rule evaluates against the `ts_groups` system variable.
-This variable returns all the groups the currently authenticated (logged in) user belongs to directly and indirectly through groups in groups.
+An RLS rule evaluates against two system variables:

+{% include content/func-variables.md %}

 ThoughtSpot filters a table's rows by evaluating a rule against the authenticated user.

 A rule is an expression that returns a boolean, `TRUE` or `FALSE`.
 If the rule evaluates to `TRUE`, a user can see that row.
 If the rule evaluates to `FALSE`